 Human Resources Manager: "Tell me, Susan, your strengths are all laid out very nicely on the résumé, but I wonder what you would consider to be your greatest weakness?"

 Human Resources Manager: "Yes, many of us have that problem."
-(Reading between the lines: "A lightning bolt should come down and nail this applicant for being the 10-billionth person to use that line.")
+(Translation: "A lightning bolt should come down and nail this applicant for being the 10-billionth person to use that line.")

 It gets pretty deep in those interviewing rooms.
 There are many people who literally memorize their responses to questions--who end up focusing on things that they think the interviewer wants to hear.